Measuring Bathymetry Using Satellite Imagery and Satelytics

 Satelytics even allows companies to measure bathymetry over multiple satellite overpasses and view that time series data in an easy-to-use interface.
 This data can then be sent to other programs and monitoring software via an API (Application Programming Interface), or the customer can choose to receive mobile or email alerts based on customizable thresholds.

 With the advent of nano-satellites and commercial space travel, companies are rushing to provide shorter and shorter revisit times for satellites.
 Some revisit times are predicted to be as frequently as every five minutes anywhere on earth.
-Using Satelytics, it will soon be possible to to receive near-real-time data on bathymetry measurements, and near-instant alerts on changes that fall outside of customer prescribed thresholds.
+In the future Satelytics expects to utilize these advancements to provide access to near-real-time data on bathymetry measurements, and near-instant alerts on changes that fall outside of customer prescribed thresholds.